 The use of Westminster Presbyterian Church’s Wedding Director is required.
 She will supervise and assist the wedding party during rehearsal and wedding ceremony.
 The wedding party needs to contact the Wedding Director with sufficient time to plan the wedding.

 Rehearsal time is limited to two hours.
 All members of the immediate wedding party should attend the rehearsal.
 All ushers should be present since special instructions will be given at that time.
 The parents of the bride and groom are encouraged to attend.
-Musicians should attend to lessen the confusion of the wedding day.
+Musicians should attend to lessen the confusion on the wedding day.
 The officiating minister(s), in conjunction with the Wedding Director, will be in charge of the rehearsal.

 Since the wedding ceremony will take place in the WPC sanctuary, all elements of the service should express reverence and joy appropriate for the occasion.
-Therefore, wedding ritual and the marriage vows must follow one of the standard forms for a wedding service provided by the officiating pastor and be consistent with that which is found in the Appendix to the Book of Church Order of the Presbyterian Church in America.
-Theme weddings (i.e., Western, Medieval, Confederate, etc.) are not permitted.
+Therefore, wedding rituals and the marriage vows must follow one of the standard forms for a wedding service provided by the officiating pastor and be consistent with that which is found in the Appendix to the Book of Church Order of the Presbyterian Church in America.
+Theme weddings (i.e., Western, Medieval, etc.) are not permitted.